aredn/documentation/arednGettingStarted/node_status.rst

   This is not a required field, but node owners typically use it to list their contact information or the tactical purpose for the node.

 Node Time, Uptime, Load Average, and Free Memory
   The node time is displayed along with the source in parentheses.
 If an Internet connection or a local `NTP <https://en.wikipedia.org/wiki/Network_Time_Protocol>`_ server is available, your node's NTP client will sync its time with that source.
-If a local `GPS <https://en.wikipedia.org/wiki/Global_Positioning_System>`_ source is available, you node can use that source.
+If a local `GPS <https://en.wikipedia.org/wiki/Global_Positioning_System>`_ source is available, your node can use that source.

   The ``uptime`` is also displayed, which is the time since the last reboot. ``load`` is the average system utilization for the last 1, 5, and 15 minutes. ``free flash`` and ``free ram`` shows how much storage space is remaining on your node. ``flash`` is the internal non-volatile storage where the operating system, configuration files, and software packages are kept. ``ram`` is the amount of :abbr:`RAM (Random Access Memory)` available for running processes on the node.